JellyRollJunior/steel-ball-messenger/README.md

 ## TODOS - frontend

+-   homepage
--   always call get /current on homepage load
+    -   call /current on load
+    -   chats
+        -   title shows username
+        -   create new chat button
+        -   cards on each chat
+        -   profile pictures
+            -   chat cards
+        -   cards on each title thingy? play around with it

--   extract page background styling
+    -   extract create new chat into it's own page (funny valentine)
+-   extract icon button

 ### TODO LATER